-We now turn to the general case.
-For any cDGA A, the unit map $\eta: \mathbb{Q} \to A$ is sent to the terminal map $\mathcal{S}(A) \to $ on spaces, so that we have a diagram of left Quillen functors

-$$Sp{S(A)}^{\mathbb{N}} \xrightarrow{\mathcal{M}A} A - Mod^{op}$$ commuting up to natural isomorphism.
-At the level of homotopy categories, the collapse functor
+Remark 2.7.33.
+For any cDGA A, the unit map $\eta : \mathbb{Q} \to A$ is sent to the terminal map $S(A) \to $ on spaces, so that we have a diagram of left Quillen functors commuting up to natural isomorphism.
+At the level of homotopy categories, the collapse functor sends fibrewise rational stable weak equivalences to rational stable weak equivalences2.
+By Corollary 2.7.31, we therefore find that if $P \rightarrow Q$ is a fibrewise rational stable weak equivalence of S(A)-spectra, the map of cochain complexes